zmkjh/ztream/README.md

-# ztream
+# ztream-multi
-A simple header-only library drawing on console for C on windows.
+A simple header-only library drawing on console for C.

 - Supports RGB color.
 - Supports unicode.